Sanctuary Advisory Council Members

 Thomas E. Nies

 Michelle Bachman has been a Fishery Analyst with the New England Fishery Management Council since December 2008.
-During summer 2009 she assumed chairmanship of the Council's Habitat Plan Development Team.
-She is the project manager for Essential Fish Habitat Omnibus Amendment 2, which will update EFH and Habitat Area of Particular Concern designations as well as the system of habitat and groundfish closed areas.
-She helps the Council stay connected to offshore wind, habitat mapping, and marine spatial planning issues.
+She supports the Council’s habitat-related initiatives, chairing the Habitat Plan Development Team since 2009.
+She served as the staff lead for the Council’s Essential Fish Habitat Amendment 2, Deep-Sea Coral Amendment, and Clam Dredge Exemption Framework.
+All three actions were related to minimization of fishing effects on marine habitats.
+She helps the Council stay connected to offshore wind, habitat mapping, and marine spatial planning issues, with a particular focus on non-fishing activities that might affect fishery species and their habitats.
 Ms. Bachman studied biology and environmental studies at Tufts University and received her M.S. degree in Living Marine Resource Science and Management from the University of Massachusetts Dartmouth School for Marine Science and Technology in 2009.
-Before joining the Council staff, she worked on the sea scallop video survey at SMAST.
-Prior to the birth of her toddler, Michelle was an avid recreational diver, and she hopes someday to dive on Stellwagen Bank.

 NOAA Fisheries Greater Atlantic Region